lumapps/lumapps-sdk/docs/guides/content.md

 ## Get content

-Get detail of a content
+Get details of a content

 ```python
 from lumapps.api.client import LumAppsClient